APGG-Lab/APGG/README.md

 * Open the .sln project
 * Compile the "Release" Version

+For more information, please refer to our [Wiki page.](https://github.com/APGG-Lab/APGG/wiki/Build-From-Scratch)

 ## Getting started
 1. Adjust the values in the main function of buildConfig.py to whatever values are suitable for your experiment (see Config Setup or [Wiki entry](https://github.com/APGG-Lab/APGG/wiki/ConfigValues)).
 By adding addIteration calls you can specify entire ranges of values for a config value that the script writes for you automatically.
 With multiple calls to this function every possible permutation of all values ranges is written.
 All these experiment setups will be run in sequence.
 2. Run the buildConfig.py to generate the config.csv.